 One of the most controversial and misunderstood topics among Christians today is "the rapture of the Church".
 It’s far more than just some theory or personal opinion involving end-time events.
-According to Saint Paul, the rapture (or "catching away") represents the full manifestation of Christ's finished work at the cross.
+According to Saint Paul, the rapture (or as the Bible describes it - "the catching away of the Church") represents the full manifestation of Christ's finished work at the cross.
 All true members of the New Testament Church (also known as "The Body of Christ") will participate in this incredible Divine transition.
-The 'catching away' is a salvation-related event, where God changes (or translates) Christian believers - both those who are in the grave and those who are still living ... from mortal flesh into an immortal spiritual body; just like the one Jesus Christ received at His resurrection and now possesses.
+The 'catching away' is a salvation-related event, where God changes (or translates) Christian believers - both those who are in the grave and those who are still living ... from mortal flesh into an immortal spiritual body; just like the one Jesus Christ received at His resurrection.
 In the New Testament God refers to the Church as "the Body of Christ" for a very good reason.
 This name implies that 'Christ's many membered body of earthly mortal believers' will, one day, each be given the same kind of immortal spiritual body that He now has.
 God’s intention is to literally change all believers into the image of His Son.
 The Apostle Paul said it this way ...

 "And we know that all things work together for good to those who love God, to those who are the called according to His purpose.
 For whom He foreknew, He also predestined to be conformed to the image of His Son, that He (Jesus Christ) might be the firstborn among many brethren.
 Moreover whom He predestined, these He also called; whom He called, these He also justified; and whom He justified, these He also glorified."
 (Romans 8:28-30)

 Important Note: The rapture is where this future glorification of the 'freely justified believer in Christ' (Romans 3:24-26) takes place.
-When God applies the term 'justified - or justification by faith' to a Christian ... it means that He now considers (or reckons) such a person to have never sinned; regardless of the fact that they have sinned and will continue to sin in some measure for the rest of their earthly life.
+When our Heavenly Father applies the term 'justified - or justification by faith' to a Christian ... it means that He now considers (or reckons) such a person to have never sinned; despite the fact that they have sinned and will continue to sin in some measure for the rest of their earthly life.
 This Divine decree of justification is not done arbitrarily.
-It becomes a legal and eternal declaration of Heaven's court made possible by the sacrifice of the Lamb of God (God's Son) who permanently took their sin away at the cross (John 1:29 and Romans 5:15-21).
+It becomes a legal and eternal declaration from Heaven's court ... made possible by the sacrifice of the Lamb of God (God's Son) who permanently took their sin away at the cross (John 1:29 and Romans 5:15-21).

 The Apostle John uses different words